 I decided to transfer $6,000 of that savings to an account with Ally.
-Their interest rate is 1.25%.
+Their interest rate at the time was 1.25%.
 That’s a whopping 125% higher than my regional bank’s savings account!

 In the first month I had the account open, I earned $5.19 in interest.

 That’s over one hundred times as much interest as I’d earned in the same amount of time with my old savings account!
 And sure, $5 ain’t no thang… if you’re a financially illiterate person who is bad at math.

 Thanks to the Law of Compounding Interest, that $5.19 is going to increase my monthly interest by leaps and bounds.
 It means my savings account is going to keep up with inflation even if I never deposit more money in it.
 The $0.05 in interest I’d earned before is but a pittance in comparison.

 And I don’t know about you… but I like my money working for me while I do other shit.
 I imagine my dollars as lusty little bunnies, gettin’ down with each other in the bank vault at night.
 All their little greenbacked bunny progeny better be taking up residence in my account!